marq24/emacberry.com/_docs/3000-sensors.md

 external sensors.
 Mainly this feature has been added for my own cycling & running activities, so please understand that there might a limitation when it comes to support of specific sensor brands or types.

-The implementation base 1:1 on the Protocol specifications (either ANT+ or Bluetooth/BluetoothLE) - so if your sensor is supporting the standard implementation of the protocol it should work 🤞 (I'll keep my fingers crossed).
+The implementation base 1:1 on the Protocol specifications (either ANT+ or BluetoothLowEnergy/Bluetooth) - so if your sensor is supporting the standard implementation of the protocol, it should work 🤞 (I'll keep my fingers crossed).

 # ANT+